egarcialara/UTI_bacteria_interactions/src/visualization/README.md

 - How to: Make sure `fig3_function.R` is in the same folder.
 - Then: run `fig3.R`.
 Edit file names and directories as needed.

+__Fig.
+4__

+Map of a pathway, to visualize the KEGG orthologs in order.
+It is built for Histidine metabolism, but it can be customized.

+- How to: run `fig4.R`

 ### Requirements
 Common R packages only.
 The list of packages used are listed at the top of each script.